 Genesis 1:26, 27; Romans 3:22, 23; 5:12; Ephesians 2:1-3, 12

 We believe that the Lord Jesus Christ died for our sins as a representative and substitutionary sacrifice for all people.
-By God’s grace, all who trust Him are saved through faith, solely on the ground of His shed blood and not our works.
-They are then "accepted in the beloved," kept by God's power and thus secured in Christ forever.
+By God’s grace, all who trust in Him as their substitute are saved through faith, solely on the ground of His sacrificial death and shed blood and not their own works.
+Those who trust God's provision of His Son are then "accepted in the beloved," kept by God's power and thus secured in Christ forever.
 It is God’s desire for every person to be saved and God is drawing every person to His Son in accordance with His provision, intent, and promise.